LorenzoPerisse/SKReact/README.md

 startup.
 There is a chance you will need to recompile from `.xls/.xlsx` files between SKReact releases.

+## Running
 To run the program, go to `SKReact/` and simply run `python3 skreact.py`.

 You will need a modeling of a reactor antineutrino spectrum for a single reactor (typically a PWR spectrum).
-If you are a member of Super-Kamiokande, you can find this file on the collaboration cluster: /home/lperisse/Work/Reactor/model/ReactorModel_SK.root
+If you are a member of Super-Kamiokande, you can find this file on sukap cluster: /home/lperisse/Work/Reactor/model/ReactorModel_SK.root
 Otherwise you can send me a request at [lorenzo.perisse@cnrs.fr](lorenzo.perisse@cnrs.fr).
 If you want to use your own reactor prediction, make sure the values in params.py are consistent between your reactor prediction and E_MIN, E_MAX, E_BINS and E_INTERVAL.